cirosantilli/ubuntu-cheat/apt-get.md

 ### update

-Looks for possible updgrades on known sources, but does not install them:
+Looks for possible upgrades on known sources, but does not install them:

 	sudo aptitude update